LejeuneMaxime/GroupProject/README.md

 ## Description

 This project aims to gather information about restaurants from the "trouvetonresto.be/restaurants/Bruxelles" website and perform analysis using a machine learning model.
 The web scraping script 'ProjectWebscraping.ipynb' collects data such as restaurant names, locations, ratings, average budgets and cuisine types.
 The collected data is gathered in a csv file and is then used to train a machine learning model in another Jupyter Notebook that can predict the rating of a restaurant based on various features.
-The Jupyter Notebooks `linearmodèle (1).ipynb` and 'decisiontreemodel (1).ipynb' demonstrate the data preprocessing steps, feature engineering, model training, and evaluation.
+The Jupyter Notebooks `linearmodel.ipynb` and 'decisiontreemodel (1).ipynb' demonstrate the data preprocessing steps, feature engineering, model training, and evaluation.
 The notebook also includes visualizations of the data distribution, correlations, and predictive performance of the model.

 ## Progress and Limitations